regenix/regenix/documentation/en/configuration.md

 > **NOTICE**: Your site always uses default server port, but you can redefine it.
 > To do this, specify your port in the address after the domain: `site.com:port/`.

 ---

+### Application namespace

+If you want that your all the names of classes start with a namespace, you can get it via this
+option:

+    app.namespace = <your_namespace_of_app>

+For example:

+    app.namespace = ru\regenix

+and all classes in the `src` directory of your application must start with the `ru\regenix` namespace:

+    <?php
+    namespace ru\regenix\controllers;

+    class MainCtrl ...

+---